thanhnguyentang/super-repos-mlai/README.md

 ## Information Geometric Perspective of Generalization in Deep Neural Networks
 * A geometric interpretation of stochastic gradient descent using diffusion metrics (Entropy'20)
 Fioresi Rita, Chaudhari Pratik, S. Saito

+## Generalization of overparameterized models
+Classicial statistical learning theory bounds the generalization by capacity-based measure such as VC dimension and Rademacher complexity.
+These methods often rely on standard ideas of uniform convergence over a model class with small capacity-based measure (e.g., small VC dimension).
+However, in modern machine learning, overparameterized model class render such capacity-based bounds vacuous while surprisingly possesses a good generalization.
+In particular, a overparameterized model can overfit a training data (zero training error) but still generalizes well to the unseen data.
+This phenomenon urges a new understanding of generalization beyond uniform convergence for overparameterized model and overfitting problem.

+* Begnin overfitting in linear regression (NAS'21)
+Bartlett et al.
+* Does data interpolation contradict statistical optimality?
+(AISTATS'19)
+Belkin et al.